DavidMarom/rele.ai-challenge-david-marom/README.md

 Template: \
 key:the group you want to put it in

-Example: I want the key-pair `aaa:bbb` to appear under "ccc" -> I will add aaa:ccc to the `group-config.yaml` file
+Example: I want the key-pair `aaa:bbb` to appear under "ccc", I will add aaa:ccc to the `group-config.yaml` file

 ### Examples for grouped an ungrouped YAML files:
 Grouped: